tmuttaqueen/tmuttaqueen.github.io/_pages/about-me.md

 ## Work
 After graduating from BUET in February, 2021.
 I have joined a startup in Dhaka, Bangladesh named PriyoSys Ltd. Here I am working in Django, Python, PostgreSQL stack.
-Currently I am using an agile approach to develop software and implementing new features and improvements to existing projects.
+Used an agile approach to develop software and implementing new features and improvements to the existing projects.
+Worked on Nearby News recommender system deployed it in AWS Lambda and used
+Python and AWS DynamoDB in the backend.
+Then worked mostly on another bidding project similar to eBay named [sowda.com](https.sowdda.com).
+Here worked on 3rd party seller integration, order payment and delivery system.
+Used Celery and Redis in the backend for bid request processing.
+For database used postgres.
+Also worked on some other projects for a small time, [priyo.org](https://priyo.org/) and priyo serverside payment method integration ( bKash, Nagad, DBBL, Paypal etc. ).

+After woking seven month's here, I joined another local company in Bangladesh named TigerIT Limited.
+Here I am working on face recognition pipeline.
+My current task is making face detection and allignment faster with lowest accuracy lost and make the model production ready by converting it C++ using onnx and write some additional API's on top.
 {: style="text-align: justify;"}
 ## Resume
 For more details take a brief look in my [resume]({{ site.url }}{{ site.baseurl }}/assets/files/Tanveer Muttaqueen Resume.pdf).